mumair01/jeffersonize/README.md

 Jeffersonize allows conversation analysis (CA) transcribers to convert transcripts between [CAlite](https://github.com/saulalbert/CABNC/wiki/CHAT-CA-lite) using the [CLAN transcript editor](http://dali.talkbank.org/clan/) and adhering to [de-facto CA transcription standards](https://us.sagepub.com/en-us/nam/transcribing-for-social-research/book237847) and computer readable [CHAT formatted](https://talkbank.org/manuals/CHAT.pdf) transcripts.

-## Motivation
-The Converter 2.0 project draws its inspiration from Brian MacWhinney’s (Carnegie Mellon University) Talk-Bank project, which included the introduction of the CHAT format and conversion scripts from CA to CHAT.
-However, use of the existing CHAT format for everyday Conversation Analytics transcripts has revealed a lack of certain markers that are required for an accurate representation of conversation.
-This stems from the fact that CHAT is designed to be a completely unambiguous, machine-readable format, fully capable of being analyzed by existing tools or converted into structured formats such as XML.
-On the other hand, the CA format has traditionally been designed and used so as to provide a better visual representation of conversation being transcribed.
-It’s power in Conversation Analytics stems from the fact that the written version of the conversation being reviewed, perhaps through a visual media, is easy and natural to follow with the said visual media.
-The same functionality cannot be achieved using CHAT due to its extensive efforts to remain unambiguous, often times causing speech delimiters to become too complicated to follow for manual analysis.

-Therefore, there was a need to introduce a new version of CA, namely CAlite, that will introduce a slightly modified workflow to the original, such that it maintains the original power of visual representation, includes representation of a larger amount of speech delimiters, and requires minimal adjustments to CLAN’s existing format verification system: Check.

-This increased detail in transcription, coupled with the ability for bi-directional CAlite and CHAT conversion will allow CA transcribers to contribute to the CABNC Corpus (https://github.com/saulalbert/CABNC/wiki/CHAT-CA-lite) incrementally.
-In addition, pre-existing databases of CA files can be converted to more structured formats, allowing for automated analysis, and effectively removing the need for a slower manual analysis.

 ## Build Status